 astringent and are used to clear, refine and brighten the complexion,

-and soften and soothe dry skin and scalp.
-Elder tea is good for colds, coughs, rheumatism, and respiratory infections.
+help with age spots, calm irritations and soften and soothe dry skin and scalp.
+Elder flower tea is good for colds, coughs, rheumatism, and respiratory infections.

 Eucalyptus, Eucalyptus globulus, acts as an antiseptic, antiviral, bactericidal, decongestant, expectorant and insecticide.
 It is

 used to help athlete's foot and other fungal infections.
 It is often used for colds, fevers, asthma, laryngitis and sore throat.
 Inhaling eucalyptus steam may help bronchitis and asthma.
 Its aroma aids memory and promotes positive feelings.

 Fennel Seed, Foeniculum vulgare, provides a fragrant and cleansing bath